-Conversely, it has been demonstrated that chemical inducers of CYP450 that increase the activity of CYP450, and particularly those that induce the activity of CYP2E1 specifically, potentiate carbon tetrachloride hepatotoxicity.
+Chemical inducers of CYP450 that increase the activity of CYP450, and particularly those that induce the activity of CYP2E1 specifically, potentiate carbon tetrachloride hepatotoxicity.
 See Section 4.8.6 for a list of chemical CYP450 inducers, and associated references, shown to potentiate carbon tetrachloride hepatotoxicity.
 In vitro, it has been shown that hepatocyte cell lines that over-express CYP450 have increased levels of carbon tetrachloride-induced cytotoxicity (Jaeschke et al., 2002; Takahashi et al., 2002; Dai and Cederbaum, 1995).